 I have always used Lena Menstrual cups for this purpose.
 These are reusable and lightweight with a filling capacity of 3-4 tampons.
 This means that you don’t have to pack tampons or pads and carry them with you.
 You can leave it inside your vagina for up to 12 hours.

-I also like Saalt Menstrual Cups which will has a filling capacity of 3-4 tampons.
+I also like Saalt Menstrual Cups which has a filling capacity of 3-4 tampons.

-Same principle of Leave No Trace here.
-If you plan to dispose of it on site, 200 feet away from water, camp , trails, and drainages.
+The same principle of Leave No Trace here.
+If you plan to dispose of it on-site, 200 feet away from water, camp , trails, and drainages.
 Use that trowel to dig a cat hole 6-8 inches deep.